William Joseph Moseley (1862-1952)

 Handsworth, England

-William was born out of wedlock.
+William was born out of wedlock in 1862.
 He was adopted into the Moseley family when his grandmother, Mary Glover married Henry Moseley.
 We have found no record of who William's father was.

 Relationships